mchevalier2/crestr/README.md

     data(crest_ex_selection)

 Let’s first have a look at the data.
 We have 20 fossil samples from which 7 taxa have been identified.
+The data are already expressed in percentages.

     ## the first 6 samples
     head(crest_ex)